-Tip #1: Find the right size flanges
+Tip #1: Find the right size flanges for your pump

 When I first started pumping, I had no idea what I was doing.
 Even though I pumped in the hospital after my daughter’s birth, they didn’t give me much guidance.
 When I started pumping at home, I noticed that most of my areola was getting sucked into the flange.
 This shouldn’t be happening.
 After allowing my breasts to literally take a beating, I started to dread pumping.